ZacharyPatten/Towel/CONTRIBUTING.md

 You can chat with the developer(s) on [Discord](https://discord.gg/4XbQbwF).
 They can give you more specific information on what would currently benefit the project.

-#### Work On Open Issues
+#### Development

-If you are confident and think you can help out with any open issues, please reach out to the [project developer(s)](https://github.com/ZacharyPatten/Towel#developers).
-Contributing to the code will usually involve the standard GitHub processes of forking the code, implementing the change, and submitting a pull request.
+If you want to help out with the development of the code, contributing will involve the standard GitHub processes of forking the code and creating a pull request.
 Any issues marked as [Good First Issue](https://github.com/ZacharyPatten/Towel/contribute)s will generally be the best starting points for helping out.
+Visual Studio 2019 is the prefered environment for development.
+Just open the Towel.sln file and the project should build without any configuration.